Articles

 Managing Money and Debt

 Managing money and debt is one of the key responsibilities of governments.
 The management of money and debt is an important consideration for investors and for the broader economy.
-The money available and in circulation in the economy is in the control of governments and the central banks; and debt is of interest for investors wherever it is held – by government, business or households.
+The money available and in circulation in the economy is in the control of governments and the central banks.
+Debt is of interest for investors wherever it is held – whether by government, business or households.

 Managing Money

 In a speech delivered to Anika Foundation (also in early July), the Chairman of the RBA talked about the call for helicopter money to be used to overcome the economic crisis that arose out of the measures adopted to control the pandemic.
-The appropriate extract from his speech is linked under the title: ‘helicopter money’ – and the full speech can be read on the RBA website (see https://www.rba.gov.au/speeches/2020/sp-gov-2020-07-21.html).
+The appropriate extract from his speech is linked under the title: ‘helicopter money’.
+The full speech can be read on the RBA website (see https://www.rba.gov.au/speeches/2020/sp-gov-2020-07-21.html).

 Managing Debt